arvndlr/Basic-HTML-Website/README.md

 # Basic-HTML-Website
-A multiple page HTML website with homepage, about me, projects, and article.
-Has navigation that is linked in every page.
+A multiple page HTML website that is solution to [Basic HTML Website Project] (https://roadmap.sh/projects/basic-html-website) of roadmap.sh.